MatthiasDeToffoli/BodybuildingPrograms/README.md

 *More legible*

 #### Variables
-All variables has to be create at the start of the function even for loop's variables don't let blank line between two variable declaration (except if you have a comments before one of them) but let one after all variables declarations.
+All variables have to be create at the start of the function even for loop's variables don't let blank line between two variable declarations (except if you have a comments before one of them) but let one after all variables declarations.
-You can declar some variables in the same line if no one is initialized in the declarations, always go to the next line after an initizialition.
+You can declare some variables in the same line if no one is initialized in the declarations, always go to the next line after an initialization.
 ```java
 private void MyFunction ()
 {